 I will continue to keep you informed as I learn, but I would also like to thank Frank for the following post, which he wrote for my Facebook Page.

-Hyperbaric oxygenation therapy (HBOT) is a treatment which improves the body’s natural healing process by the inhalation of 100% oxygen in a pressurized chamber.
-The chamber is pressurized with ambient air from 1.75 ATA to 2 ATA (1.75 to 2 times normal atmospheric pressure) The patient breathes 100% oxygen through a special clear breathing hood or mask.
-Due to the pressurization the oxygen level in the patient’s blood stream is increased many times above normal, this helps control infections and promotes healing for many different kinds of illness or injuries.
+Hyperbaric oxygenation therapy (HBOT) is a treatment which improves the body’s natural healing process by the inhalation of 100% oxygen in a pressurised chamber.
+The chamber is pressurised with ambient air from 1.75 ATA to 2 ATA (1.75 to 2 times normal atmospheric pressure) The patient breathes 100% oxygen through a special clear breathing hood or mask.
+Due to the pressurisation the oxygen level in the patient’s blood stream is increased many times above normal, this helps control infections and promotes healing for many different kinds of illness or injuries.
 Under normal circumstances at sea level (1 ATA) we breathe 21% oxygen, which is transported throughout the body by red blood cells.
 With HBOT, oxygen is dissolved, due to the increased pressure, into all of the body’s fluids, and can be carried to areas where circulation is diminished or blocked.
 In this way, extra oxygen can reach all of the damaged tissues and the body can much better support its own healing process.

 Most Asian and European countries consider the following conditions as appropriate indications for HBOT:

 - Cerebral Edema